Treatments and Services

 Chemotherapy uses medicines to kill cancer cells.
 It is often called “chemo” (pronounced KEE-mō).

-Most of the medicines attack all fast-growing cells.
-Newer medicines target cancer cells more precisely, with less effect on other fast-growing cells.
+Most chemo medicines attack all fast-growing cells.
+Newer chemo medicines target cancer cells more precisely, with less effect on other fast-growing cells.

 Your child’s doctors may suggest chemotherapy: